vgc/vgc/cppstyleguide.md

 # VGC C++ Style Guide

-Try to follow these guidelines as much as reasonable.
-Don't overthink it (too much).
 If something is not addressed here, follow the
 [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-If something is not addressed there, favour readability.
+If something is not addressed there, favor readability.
-In case of doubt, follow your heart :)

 ## Header Files

-Headers should be self-contained.
+Headers should be self-contained (i.e., they must be compilable by themselves).
+This is enforced by including each header first in their corresponding cpp file.

 Headers should be guarded with:
 ```